Updated: Aug 11

 The policy will be reviewed every 48 hours to ensure that it complies with NZ Government Health guidelines any updates to the policy will be emailed to all Soda Staff by the Operations Manager.

-Following the Prime Ministers announcement latest announcement on June 08, 2020 Soda Inc. is now fully operational while adhering to the Ministry of Health guidelines.
-Our coworking space is officially and WIntec House is once again unlocked.
+Following the Prime Ministers announcement latest announcement on August 11, 2020 Soda Inc. remains operational while adhering to the Ministry of Health guidelines.
+Our coworking space remains open.

 Working from Home (WFH)